 Every single thing growing up has been heavily regimented for my generation.
 We value when things are stable and controlled.

-And then capitalism is a free for all.
+And then capitalism (or a similar derivation) is a free for all.

 Capitalism requires that people be self-controlled, not outside-coerced.
 And the entire learning curve of kids has been “control them”.
 Not teach them how to control themselves.

 You have to have the strength to fend for yourself in capitalist countries.
 And a generation of kids that have not had to do that will not understand this mentality until they get older and have to actually fend for themselves.

 So of course a lot of young kids are scared of it.
 Their own parents have practically taught them to be.

 However, I think this one is possible to “grow out of”.
 As we see, when people get older, they usually get more conservative.
 It just takes that experience.
 The initial hurdle.

 But when analyzing the aspects of why millennials are socialist, you have to include this.
 They are still young.
 How would they know yet?
 They want things to be controlled for them, including the economy if need be.
 So then they wouldn’t have to worry about it.

 But as they get older, the worry fades and they realize they do have what it takes.